Forums

 Jim Stump

-Jim Stump is Vice President of Programs at BioLogos.
-He oversees the editorial team, participates in strategic planning, and hosts the podcast, Language of God.
+Jim Stump is the Vice President at BioLogos and hosts the podcast, Language of God.
 Jim also writes and speaks on behalf of BioLogos.
 He has a PhD in philosophy and was formerly a professor and academic administrator.
-His earlier books include, Four Views on Creation, Evolution, and Intelligent Design; Science and Christianity: An Introduction to the Issues; and How I Changed My Mind about Evolution.
-Most recently he has published, The Sacred Chain: How Understanding Evolutions Leads to Deeper Faith (HarperOne, 2024).
+His earlier books include Four Views on Creation, Evolution, and Intelligent Design (Zondervan, 2017); Science and Christianity: An Introduction to the Issues (Blackwell, 2016); and How I Changed My Mind about Evolution (InterVarsity, 2016).
+Most recently he has published, The Sacred Chain: How Understanding Evolution Leads to Deeper Faith (HarperOne, 2024).
 You can email Jim Stump at james.stump@biologos.org or follow him on Substack.

 Praveen Sethupathy